 Improper floor or wall sealing: If there’s improper sealing during the construction of your property, it can allow water to seep into your basement during heavy rainfall or snowfall.

 Cracks in your floor or walls: Cracks are not uncommon in older properties and they can easily allow water to enter your property.

 Weeping tile failure: Many properties have a weeping tile system integrated into the foundation to help with underground water drainage.
 If that system fails, the chances of a flood increase greatly.

-Sump pump failure: If you have a sump pump, which is used to collect and remove rain or ground water that accumulates in the basement of a property, and it fails, the water could continue to build up and that could result in basement flooding.
+Sump pump failure: If you have a sump pump (which is used to collect and remove rain or ground water that accumulates in the basement of a property) and it fails, the water could continue to build up which could result in basement flooding.

-Blocked or broken eavestroughs: Water that should be running off your roof could instead permeate down and flood your basement if your eavestroughs are broken.
+Blocked or broken eavestroughs: Water that should be running off your roof could instead permeate downwards and flood your basement if your eavestroughs are broken.

-The second reason for flooding, sewer backup, could also be to blame.
-It can occur for a variety of reasons:
+The second reason for flooding is sewer backup.
+This can occur for a variety of reasons:

 Clogs: Sewer backups are most commonly caused by clogs.
 Generally, if only one toilet or sink is affected, the clog is inside that particular drain, but if there’s a backup every time you flush or use any sink, the clog is likely in your main sewer line.

-Tree roots: Damage to pipes or holes in pipes can be caused by tree roots either growing into them or wrapping themselves around the pipe and crushing it.
+Tree roots: Damage to pipes or holes in pipes can be caused by tree roots.
+The tree roots may have grown into the pipes or wrapped themselves around the pipe and crushed it.